LyonsLab/PhytoOracle/stereoTopRGB/README.md

 #### Data overview

 PhytoOracle's StereoTop RGB requires a metadata file (`<metadata>.json`) for every compressed image file (`<image>.bin`).
 Each folder (one scan) contains one metadata file and 2 compressed images, one taken from a left camera and one taken from a right camera.
-These should already be in the same folder when obtaining data from the [CyVerse DataStore](https://cyverse.org/data-store).
+We provide publicly-available data in the [CyVerse DataStore](https://datacommons.cyverse.org/browse/iplant/home/shared/terraref/ua-mac/raw_tars).

 #### Setup Guide
 1. Download [CCTools](http://www3.nd.edu/~ccl/software/files/cctools-7.1.6-x86_64-centos7.tar.gz) and extract it's contents within your HPC home path: